 - a.
-Government-owned or leased vehicles shall be operated by individuals meeting the following qualifications: - 1.
+Government-owned or leased vehicles (collectively, GOV) shall be operated by individuals meeting the following qualifications: - 1.
 Drivers must possess a valid state driver's license. - 2.
 Drivers must posses a valid federal employee identification or Job Corps identification. - b.
-Student operation of government-owned or leased vehicles must be authorized by the center director and limited to driver's training only. - c.
+Student operation of GOV must be authorized by the center director and limited to driver's training only. - c.
 All over-the-road vehicles must be equipped with fire extinguishers, emergency warning lights, and well-maintained first aid kits. - d.
-In government-owned or leased vehicles, all drivers and passengers must wear seat belts in all over-the-road vehicles (except buses).
+In GOV, all drivers and passengers must wear seat belts in all over-the-road vehicles (except buses).
 When infants and/or children are being transported, restraints must meet applicable state requirements. - e.
-No vehicle will be loaded (with personnel or materials) beyond the vehicle's rated capacity. - f.
-Students will not be transported in the back bed of a pickup truck or other openbed vehicle unless such vehicle has been equipped with appropriately designed and constructed seating and safety restraints. - g.
-If a bus has an auxiliary gas tank that powers the air conditioner, the vehicle must have that tank properly guarded.
+Drivers shall not engage in text messaging when operating GOV, or when driving privately-owned vehicles (POV) while on official government business, or when using electronic equipment supplied by the government while driving. - f.
+No vehicle will be loaded (with personnel or materials) beyond the vehicle's rated capacity. - g.
+Students will not be transported in the back bed of a pickup truck or other openbed vehicle unless such vehicle has been equipped with appropriately designed and constructed seating and safety restraints.

 - h.
-Aisles in buses and vans must be kept free of luggage, tools, and equipment. - i.
-No bus transporting students or staff shall have the emergency door locked or constricted. - j.
-All vehicles that are driven by staff and students on center must meet appropriate federal and state safety requirements. - k.
+If a bus has an auxiliary gas tank that powers the air conditioner, the vehicle must have that tank properly guarded. - i.
+Aisles in buses and vans must be kept free of luggage, tools, and equipment. - j.
+No bus transporting students or staff shall have the emergency door locked or constricted. - k.
+All vehicles that are driven by staff and students on center must meet appropriate federal and state safety requirements. - 1.
 All 15-passenger vans currently leased or owned by Job Corps contractors and agencies are modified and operated in a manner that decreases known risks associated with operating the vehicles.
 Job Corps contractors and agencies are permitted to retain 15-passenger vans that are currently in their GSA fleet inventory in accordance with the guidelines and restrictions detailed below; however, additional 15-passenger vans may not be purchased, leased, or rented. - 1.
 All 15-passenger vans will carry a maximum of 10 passengers, including the driver.
 If there is need to transport more than 10 passengers, it must be done using a higher capacity vehicle, or by using multiple smaller vehicles. - 2.
 Center directors will implement a program for drivers of 15-passenger vans that will provide training, an operational test, and a written test that will target the safety, operational, and maintenance requirements of these vans.
 This program is required in addition to the driver's license. - 3.
 Roof racks must be removed, except those that carry only light loads (e.g., ladder rack, rowing oars, etc.).
 No loads over 60 pounds should be placed on the roof. - 4.
 Rear seats must be removed.